 : Volunteer & Staff Activity

-The work of Hawaii Marine Mammal Alliance builds on a legacy of support for Hawaii’s endangered and threatened marine species, field response, monitoring and assessment activity, stranding support, educational outreach and community involvement that began in 2008.
+The work of Hawaii Marine Animal Response builds on a legacy of support for Hawaii’s endangered and threatened marine species, field response, monitoring and assessment activity, stranding support, educational outreach and community involvement that began in 2008.

 Examples of our work during the past year includes:

-- Hawaiian monk seal related escalations or emergency responses: 18 (needing 91 days of work)
+- Hawaiian monk seal and sea turtle related escalations or emergency responses: Over 60

 Help us continue this important work.
 Join our volunteer team or donate to our cause.
 Click on http://h-mar.org/get-involved/ to learn more.

 We thank you for your support.